All Episodes

 This is famous for stuff that's on NPR and PBS.

-I mean, these people get away.
+I mean, you can get away.

 Dan Rather got an award for his fake National Guard story.